devitocodes/devito-performance/compiler-manuscript/README.md

 You will need:

 * [Devito v3.1](https://github.com/opesci/devito/releases/tag/v3.1.0) to
-  reproduce the experiments in the manuscript.
+  reproduce the experiments with the CORE backend.
+* [YASK 7f0334d](https://github.com/opesci/yask) to run the experiments with the YASK backend.
 * [Devito v3.3](https://github.com/opesci/devito/releases/tag/v3.3) and
   [Opescibench v0.1](https://github.com/opesci/opescibench/releases) to
   recreate the plots.
-The reason Devito v3.3 is used for plotting instead of the aforementioned Devito v3.1 is simply that substantial improvements to the plotting routines have been added over time, and the manuscript uses the v3.3 variant.
+The reason Devito v3.3 is used for plotting instead of the aforementioned Devito v3.1 is simply that substantial improvements to the plotting routines have been added over time, and the final version of the manuscript uses the v3.3 variant.
-* [YASK 7f0334d](https://github.com/opesci/yask) to run the experiments with the YASK backend.

 This directory is structured as follows: